Oftentimes people ask me how I make my mixes better in low frequencies. How I ADD PUNCH to my kick, bass, and other low-frequency instruments.

 That’s one of the secrets of my mixing.

-As more, you use the effects on a track as the less prominent sound you will get.
+As more, you use the effects on a track the less prominent the sound you will get.

 So, I always try to avoid overusing the effects in tracks.

-They generally use a compressor, an equalizer along the delays and reverb.
+They generally use a compressor, an equalizer along the delays, and a reverb.

 If the instrument demands some more effects then I use them, but ideally, I don’t stuff effects in tracks.